Applicable Tax Laws

 German and Foreign Pension Plans

-Community Property and other Issues of the Matrimonial Property Regime
+Community Property and Other Issues of the Matrimonial Property Regime

-In many jurisdictions the spouses acquire joint property during the marriage.
+In many jurisdictions, the spouses acquire joint property during the marriage.
 In such cases, only the share of the first dying spouse is taxable under the German Inheritance Tax and Gift Tax Act.

 Under the German laws governing matrimonial property (if applicable), there is no spousal community property unless the spouses agree to such an arrangement in a contractual agreement (antenuptial agreement, postnuptial agreement).
-However, in default of such an agreement, the surviving spouse will receive equalization of accrued gains (Zugewinnausgleich) when the marriage ends, e.g. because one spouse dies.
-The value of the equalization claim is tax exempt.
+However, in default of such an agreement, the surviving spouse will receive equalization of accrued gains (Zugewinnausgleich) when the marriage ends, e.g., because one spouse dies.
+The value of the equalization claim is tax-exempt.
 See § 5 ErbStG

 Taxation of Residents